Granville P. Swift

-In 1858 he constructed his three-story Southern antebellum-style mansion, called Telemec, on the rancho.
+In 1858 he constructed his three-story Southern antebellum-style mansion, called Temelec, on the rancho.
 The first two floors had 14 rooms, while the dining room could seat as many as 50 guests and featured a fireplace of imported Italian marble.
 It also had an encircling balcony supported by great stone columns.
 Swift also buried an estimated $100,000 in gold.
 The list of his burial locations (in his handwriting) still survives, with notations like "1 tin box & 1 Little Bottle Boath in the saim hoal."
 He was later unable to identify many of the hiding places; gold believed to have been Swift's has been found several times, including in 1914 by A.W.
 Lehrke, who dug under his ranch house after a dream.

 Rich and famous, he married 16-year-old Eliza Jane Tate of Sonoma.
 Together they had three sons before their divorce in 1869.

 However, his fortunes would soon take a turn for the worse.
-He suffered serious financial losses in the so-called Comstock Swindle, forcing him to sell off his ranch and Telemec to pay his debts.
+He suffered serious financial losses in the so-called Comstock Swindle, forcing him to sell off his ranch and Temelec to pay his debts.
 In 1850, $80,000 in gold that his sister had panned was washed away by the creek near which Swift had buried it.
 The family then moved to Solano County in 1864, settling in Green Valley.
 The stone mansion they purchased today houses the Green Valley Country Club.

 Swift returned to prospecting, this time for quicksilver in the mountains between Berryessa Valley and Knoxville, but on April 21, 1875, at the age of 54, he was riding on a mule and suffered a fatal fall on a steep mountain path.
 He is buried at Rockville Cemetery in Suisun.